Weekly Bible Study Notes and Worship Resources for Ordinary 24

 Collect Prayer for the Day —Before we read we pray

-God our Redeemer, who called your church to witness that you were in Christ reconciling the world to yourself: help us so to proclaim the good news of your love that all who hear it may be reconciled to you; through Jesus Christ our Lord.Methodist Worship
+Almighty God, who called your Church to bear witness that you were in Christ reconciling the world to yourself: help us to proclaim the good news of your love, that all who hear it may be drawn to you; through him who was lifted up on the cross, and reigns with you in the unity of the Holy Spirit, one God, now and for ever.
+CW

 First Bible Reading Exodus 32:7-14